Contact: anna@annagower.com

 She is a regular presenter at conferences and events across the UK, Australia, USA and in Asia.

 In addition to a varied teaching career, Anna has worked with the Academic Team at Trinity College London, leading and managing academic pilot projects and providing academic oversight into the development of new products.
-Most recently she has been teaching music from EY – Year 9 at Bromsgrove International School, Thailand as well as continuing to offer training and development to teachers across the world.
+Most recently she has been taught music from EY – Year 9 at Bromsgrove International School, Thailand and was a Pre-Prep teacher at DBS – Denla British School, Thailand before taking on her current role as Head of Primary Music at St Andrews International School.

-Recent consultancies include resource development for Music Teacher Magazine, advising on the development of new materials for BBC Bitesize and BBC Ten Pieces KS3 resources and she is a Pathway Tutor at the TES Institute and mentor for learners on the Music Education Solutions Certificate for Music Educators qualification.
+Consultancies include resource development for Music Teacher Magazine, advising on the development of new materials for BBC Bitesize and BBC Ten Pieces KS3 resources and she was previously a Pathway Tutor at the TES Institute and mentor for learners on the Music Education Solutions Certificate for Music Educators qualification.

 Anna is proud to be a HundrED Ambassador, a thriving global community of education stakeholders passionate about bringing change through innovations in K12 education